-Residents are assigned rotations in general internal medicine, general surgery, family medicine/ambulatory medicine, and emergency medicine.
-Residents are also provided with elective rotations which may include PMR, cardiology, neurology, endocrinology, pulmonary, infectious diseases, radiology, GI, ophthalmology, ENT, psychiatry or a surgical sub-specialty.
-Residents primarily participate in didactic sessions with internal medicine residents; however, they are welcome to join in on didactic sessions conducted by the other residency programs offered at Cape Fear Valley Medical Center.
+Residents are assigned rotations in general internal medicine, general surgery, pediatric medicine, ambulatory medicine and emergency medicine.
+Residents are also provided with elective rotations, which may include obstetrics and gynecology, physical medicine and rehabilitation, cardiology, neurology, endocrinology, pulmonology, infectious disease, radiology, gastroenterology, otolaryngology, psychiatry or a surgical subspecialty, just to name a few.

 Education for our Transitional Year residents is provided on a variety of rotation-specific clinical and non-clinical conferences, quarterly simulation skills sessions and didactic experiences organized by each of our categorical programs and the graduate medical education.
 Each year our residents will participate in a variety of research activities including case reports, case presentations, poster presentations, peer-reviewed publications, journal publications and scholarly projects of quality improvement and patient safety.
 Research oversight is provided by the hospital and sponsoring institute IRB.
 Our dedicated and engaged teaching faculty, across a variety of specialties, provide mentorship to our residents as they progress throughout their training year.

 We appreciate your interest in our Transitional Year program and look forward to welcoming you to Campbell University/Cape Fear Valley Medical Center.